thowardIV/Sales-Overview-Analysis-Project/README.md

 - Create a bubble map to visualize sales distribution across different states.
 - Show a detailed breakdown of sales by state.
 - Make a table to display key metrics for both current and previous years.

+## Process
+- Verified data for missing values, incorrect data types, and renamed columns.
+- Created DAX measures to use in the dashboard.
+- Created visuals according to the KPI's wanted.
+- Added slicers and visuals to make the dashboard dynamic.